The name Paiton reached England

 Early Notables of the Paiton family (pre 1700)

-(1613-1684), an English politician, Member of Parliament for...
-Another 42 words (3 lines of text) are included under the topic Early Paiton Notables in all our PDF Extended History products and printed products wherever possible.
+, probably a younger...
+Another 154 words (11 lines of text) are included under the topic Early Paiton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paiton family to Ireland